CDU-HIT238/slides/week11/index.md

 * Setup the presentation on your laptop and plug it in to present
 	* If you need an emulator please ensure it is setup
 * This is a big class so make sure you a ready to go as soon as your name is called
+* Only for external students, you're allowed to record a video presentation and email me before Friday, Week 12, 12:00 PM